-If you’re wondering how to improve your blood pressure, you probably discovered that you have high blood pressure during a routine doctor’s visit.
+If you’re wondering about how to improve or lower your blood pressure, you probably discovered that you have high blood pressure during a routine doctor’s visit.
 This is a likely assumption because low blood pressure is not a health risk unless it is extremely low or is causing symptoms, such as dizziness or fainting.
 Because low blood pressure is not usually dangerous, this article will focus on high blood pressure, also called hypertension.

 High blood pressure usually has no symptoms.
 For this reason, it is called the “silent killer” because so many people don’t know they have it.
 The first time many people know they have high blood pressure is when they’ve had a heart attack or stroke or some other illness.
 Others never know they had high blood pressure because the physical problem it creates kills them.

 And high blood pressure is not a minor nor a rare problem.
 According to the Centers for Disease Control, approximately 75 million adults in the U.S. have high blood pressure.
 That is one in every 3 adults in America.

 What is High Blood Pressure?

 Blood pressure is the force blood applies to artery walls during the contraction and relaxation of the heart muscle as it circulates throughout your body.
 Your blood pressure does not stay the same all the time; it varies throughout the day.
 But if your blood pressure remains elevated for a long time, it can cause many serious health problems.

 High blood pressure is diagnosed with a simple blood pressure monitor.
 Almost every medical visit — regardless of the type of doctor — will include a blood pressure test.
 This is because of the importance of catching high blood pressure early so that the patient has an opportunity to lower their blood pressure before it damages their health.

 A blood pressure reading includes two numbers: systolic and diastolic.